Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 Margin Call

 A margin call occurs when a trader’s usable/free margin is emptied.
-In other words, the account requires additional funds, occurring when trading losses drop the usable margin below an allowable level set by the broker.
+In other words, the account requires additional funds, which occurs when trading losses drop the usable margin below an allowable level set by the broker.

-Margin calls are more likely to occur when traders commit a big amount of their equity to utilized margin, leaving little room for losses to be absorbed.
+Margin calls are more likely to occur when traders commit a large amount of their equity to the utilized margin, leaving little room for losses to be absorbed.
 From the broker’s perspective, this is a crucial tool for properly managing and reducing risk.

 Margin calls common reasons